JeyT67/Amazon-Web-Scraper/README.md

 # Amazon-Web-Scraper

-This practise demonstrates an amazon web scraper to collect the price for various product specified in Python.
+This practise demonstrates an amazon web scraper to retrieve the price of various product in Python.